Payment Card Data Security Policy

 i.
 Inspection of PIN pads, terminals or payment processing workstations for signs of tampering, unauthorized new accounts or card skimming devices on a weekly basis.

 v.
-Ensuring all individuals involved in handling cardholder transactions annually complete PCI Awareness Training when instructed to do so.
+Ensuring that all individuals involved in handling cardholder transactions annually complete PCI Awareness Training when instructed to do so.

 vi.
-Ensuring that an authorized and certified PCI payment method is used for all card payments;
+Ensure that an authorized and certified PCI payment method is used for all payment card transactions;

 c.
 Be accountable for their share of the costs associated with operating the PCI compliance program.